-uniformly in $j$, we are essentially taking the equivalent of a spectral projection associated to the non-autonomous operator $L_{ct}$ onto a region $\{\Re \lambda < -\beta\} \subset \C$.
-This implies that $L_{ct}$ generates an exponentially stable semiflow on $\{v \; | \; \sum_i v_{ij} \psi(i+ct) \equiv 0\}$.
-Under this restriction, we will see in {\S}\ref{sec:nl} that solutions to \sref{eq:int:evolutionForVLatticeDir} must satisfy the fixed point problem
+uniformly in $j$.
+This requirement can be interpreted as the equivalent of a spectral condition associated to the non-autonomous operator $L_{ct}$, demanding that $v$ belongs to a spectral region contained in $\{\Re \lambda < -\beta\} \subset \C$.
+In particular, we can expect $L_{ct}$ to generate an exponentially stable semiflow on $\{v \; | \; \sum_i v_{ij} \psi(i+ct) \equiv 0\}$.
+Under this restriction, we will see in {\S}\ref{sec:nl} that solutions to \sref{eq:int:evolutionForVLatticeDir} must satisfy the fixed point condition